-How God Created and Still Cares for the World
+How G-d Created and Still Cares for the World

 Understanding Providence and Creation